qwertyasdef/ChemicalEquilibrium/README.md

 # Chem-project-3
-by Bicheng An, Charley Cai, Parsa Seyfourian, Brian Yao, and Jay Zou
+by Bicheng An, Brian Yao, and Jay Zou

 An interactive website about chemical equilibrium.